 1.2.
 These terms and conditions only relate to the build of the Network.
 They don’t cover any broadband, phone or other services you may decide to buy from us to connect to the Network once the Network is built.

 1.3.
 If you decide to order USO Broadband from us after the Network is built it will be subject to separate terms which will be notified to you when making the order and are available on our website.

 Who we are.
 We’re British Telecommunications PLC of 81 Newgate Street, London, EC1A 7AJ.
 We’re registered in England with company number 1800000.
 Everyone knows us as BT.

 How to contact us.
 If you need to talk to us (including if you want to make a complaint), you should contact our dedicated Universal Service Helpdesk on 0800 783 0223.
 You can also contact us by email at email@example.com or by post at USO Helpdesk, Gosforth Park Way, Salters Lane, Gosforth Business Park, Newcastle Upon Tyne, NE12 8ET.

 How we will contact you.
 If we need to talk to you, we will do so by phone, email or post to the details you have provided to us when making the Request.

 What words mean.
 Some of the words and phrases in these terms and conditions have special meanings.
 Those words are explained below.
 They are printed in bold wherever they have the special meaning given below:

 Alternative Provider – someone other than BT, whom the Ofcom Information shows can currently make available, or will make available in the next 12 months, USO Broadband in your area.

-Charges - the costs (exclusive of VAT) in excess of the Cost Threshold, as determined by BT and set out in the Quote, which you must pay to BT if you want us to build the Network.
+Charges - the costs (exclusive of VAT) in excess of the Cost Threshold, as determined by BT and set out in the Quote, which you must pay to BT if you want us to build and provide access to the Network.